-National Geographic Endurance is a new polar expedition cruise ship being built for Lindblad Expeditions – National Geographic.
+National Geographic Endurance is a new polar expedition cruise ship owned by Lindblad Expeditions – National Geographic.

-The vessel is being constructed by Ulstein Group at its CRIST shipyard in Gdynia, Poland.
-It is expected to be the world’s most sophisticated expedition vessel when it becomes operational in 2020.
+The vessel was constructed by Ulstein Group at its CRIST shipyard in Gdynia, Poland.
+It is the world’s most advanced polar expedition vessel.

 An agreement was signed by Lindblad Expeditions and Ulstein for the construction of a new expedition vessel in November 2017.

 First steel was cut for the ship in January 2018, and a ceremony for the keel-laying of the vessel was held in March 2018.
 The National Geographic Endurance completed her sea trials in February 2020 and was delivered in March of the same year.

 The vessel embarked on her maiden voyage in July 2021 from Reykjavik, Iceland.
 The voyage was a 19-day inaugural round trip, covering destinations in Iceland and Greenland.

 The vessel complies with the highest ice-class polar code PC5 Category A and is equipped with zero-speed stabilisers for improved passenger experience.
 It features luxurious interiors with fire and ice themes across the ship.